Planning to catch the eclipse? Make sure you have the right eye protection

 Without them, you risk causing some serious damage.

-“A sunburn on your skin, it’ll heal but on your eye, your retinas usually not, so it’s not worth taking a chance.
-Gotta make sure you’ve got eye protection,” said McGlaun.
+“A sunburn on your skin, it’ll heal but, on your eye, your retinas usually no,t so it’s not worth taking a chance.
+Gotta make sure you’ve got eye protection,” McGlaun said.

 The American Astronomical Society has approved vendors and manufacturers with glasses that meet the latest international safety standard.

 You also want to be careful of counterfeit products.
-NASA doesn’t endorse any eclipse glasses so if you see a pair that say “approved by NASA” it may be a counterfeit.
+NASA doesn’t endorse any eclipse glasses so if you see a pair that says, “approved by NASA” it may be a counterfeit.

 But if you haven’t gotten your eclipse glasses yet, there are still some ways to view it safely.

-“You make little holes with your finger or look under a tree, the light streaming through the leaves will cause little crescent suns on the ground,” said McGlaun.
+“You make little holes with your finger or look under a tree, the light streaming through the leaves will cause little crescent suns on the ground,” McGlaun said.